Asana/node-asana/README.md

 var Asana = require('asana');
 var util = require('util');

-// Using the API key for basic authentication.
+// Using a PAT for basic authentication.
 This is reasonable to get
-// started with, but Oauth is more secure and provides more features. var client = Asana.Client.create().useBasicAuth(process.env.ASANA_API_KEY);
+// started with, but Oauth is more secure and provides more features. var client = Asana.Client.create().useAccessToken(process.env.ASANA_PAT);

 client.users.me()
   .then(function(user) {